cocotb/cocotb/documentation/source/building.rst

       Set this to 1 to enable wave traces dump for the Aldec Riviera-PRO and Mentor Graphics Questa simulators.
       To get wave traces in Icarus Verilog see :ref:`sim-icarus-waveforms`.

+.. make:var:: TOPLEVEL_LANG

+    Used to inform the makefile scripts which HDL language the top-level design element is written in.
+    Currently it supports the values ``verilog`` for Verilog or SystemVerilog tops, and ``vhdl`` for VHDL tops.
+    This is used by simulators that support more than one interface (VPI, VHPI, or FLI) to select the appropriate interface to start cocotb.

+    The variable is also made available to cocotb tests conveniently as :data:`cocotb.LANGUAGE`.

 .. make:var:: VERILOG_SOURCES

       A list of the Verilog source files to include.